Construction Project Manager Resume Examples & Template

 On average, hiring managers spend about 7 seconds reading a resume.
 That means you need to make an impression quickly.
 Include strong construction project manager action verbs to make a positive impact on employers.

-In your experience section, begin each bullet point with a resume action verb.
+In your experience section, begin each bullet point with an action verb.
 This catches the hiring manager’s attention and showcases that you’re the kind of worker who strives for success rather than simply doing what’s expected of you.

 Here’s a list of action verbs that can be added to your construction project manager resume: